Sydney Schanberg: Later career

-On September 14, 1987, Schanberg published a Newsday editorial entitled "Donald Trump-Public-Relations Master", in which he wrote, sarcastically, "The part I like best about Donald Trump is his deep and abiding concern for the homeless and the poor".
-He called Trump a "public-relations virtuoso", described an ongoing feud with then-New York City Mayor Ed Koch (who Trump called a "moron" and a "jerk"), provided numerous instances of Trump's claims of superior intellect ("It would take an hour and a half to learn everything there is to learn about missiles.
-I think I know most of it anyway"), ultimately warning: "He can deny all he wants any designs on the White House, but Trump has the kind of instincts that are perfect for the age we live in - the age of stage smoke and magic mirrors and imagery.
-In short, he sees the kind of men we admire and elect these days, and he naturally asks: 'Why not me?' " Schanberg ended the piece with, "In an age where smoke is everything, Donald Trump can blow it with the best of them".

 In 1992, Schanberg received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
 After leaving Newsday, he worked as head of investigations for APBNews.com, shepherding the fledgling digital publication to a 1999 Investigative Reporters and Editors award.
 He settled in exurban New Paltz, New York after serving as the inaugural James H. Ottaway Sr. Visiting Professor of Journalism at the State University of New York at New Paltz in 2001.

 In 2006, Schanberg resigned from The Village Voice (where he had served as a staff writer and Press Clips columnist since 2002) in protest over the editorial, political and personnel changes made by the new publisher, New Times Media.

 In the July 1, 2010, issue of American Conservative, Schanberg wrote an article about his struggle to advance his position that the United States government left behind hundreds of POWs being held by North Vietnam at the end of the Vietnam War.

-He died on July 9, 2016, after suffering a heart attack in the previous week.
+Schanberg died on July 9, 2016, after suffering a heart attack in the previous week.